adamalbrecht/ngModal/README.md

 To get the project running, you'll need [NPM](https://npmjs.org/) and [Bower](http://bower.io/).
 Run `npm install` and `bower install` to install all dependencies.
 Then run `grunt` in the project directory to watch and compile changes.
 And you can run `karma start` to watch for changes and auto-execute unit tests.

+## Potential Features Down the Road

+* Ability to integrate easily with [UI-Router](https://github.com/angular-ui/ui-router).
+This may be possible already, but it needs to be explored.